k2view-academy/K2View-Academy/articles/03_logical_units/05_create_a_new_LU_object.md

      ![](images/web/5_create_lu_schema.PNG)

    * Click on the table that should be an LU Root Table and set it as root using the table context menu.
+Note that only a table which has no input connections can be set as root.

      ![](images/web/5_create_lu_schema_set_root.PNG)